npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_closing_account.md

 ## To close an account:

-1. In the blue navigation pane on the left, right-click the account you want to close. <br/>This opens the **Edit Account** window.
+1. In the navigation pane on the left, right-click the account you want to close. <br/>This opens the **Edit Account** window.
     {% include image.html file="EditAccount.png" alt="Closing an account" %}

-2. Click **Close Account** in the lower-left corner. <br/>You can now see the account in the **Closed Accounts** section in the blue navigation pane on the left.
+2. Click **Close Account** in the lower-left corner. <br/>You can now see the account in the **Closed Accounts** section in the navigation pane on the left.

  {% include links.html %}